 While most of the sky's more famous stars are known by their proper names (Polaris, Sirius, Betelgeuse and so on), Alpha Centauri is unique among these in being better known by its Bayer designation, rather than one of the proper names for stars in the system, Rigil (or Rigel) Kentaurus or Toliman.
-Of these, 'Rigel Kentaurus' means 'The Centaur's Foot', and is easy to understand as the name of a star in the southern parts of Centaurus, the constellation of the Centaur.
-'Toliman' is a little more obscure: it means 'The Vine-shoot', and refers to the ancient tradition that the Centaur held a rod entwined with vines in his hand.
+Of these, Rigil Kentaurus means 'The Centaur's Foot', and is easy to understand as the name of a star in the southern parts of Centaurus, the constellation of the Centaur.
+Toliman is a little more obscure: it means 'The Vine-shoot', and refers to the ancient tradition that the Centaur held a rod entwined with vines in his hand.
 These traditional names are now formally assigned to different component stars within the Alpha Centauri system: the International Astronomical Union has designated Rigil Kentaurus as Alpha Centauri A, and Toliman as Alpha Centauri B.

-The Alpha Centauri system seems to have formed somewhat earlier than our own Solar System ('somewhat' in this context is probably of the order of a thousand million years or so).
-At its heart, two remarkably Sun-like stars orbit their common centre of gravity roughly once every eighty years.
+The Alpha Centauri system seems to have formed somewhat earlier than the Sun and Solar System ('somewhat' in this context is probably of the order of a thousand million years or so).
+At its heart, two remarkably Sun-like starsorbit their common centre of gravity roughly once every eighty years.
 Like our Sun, both stars are relatively stable in nature and, again like our Sun, they are comparatively rich in more complex elements.
-Alpha Centauri B is an orange star, rather cooler than the Sun, and slightly less massive.
+Alpha Centauri B is an orangestar, rather cooler than the Sun, and slightly less massive.
 By comparison, yellow Alpha Centauri A is close to a twin of our own star.
 Its spectral classification (G2V) is identical, though the star itself is just a little more massive, and hence a little more luminous, than the Sun.

-Beyond the A and B stars, there is a third component in the system: Alpha Centauri C. This is a tiny, faint red dwarf orbiting the two main stars at an immense distance: roughly one fifth of a light year.
-This is a Proxima, a star with a faint reddish glow so feeble that it would hardly be visible even from the core the Alpha Centauri system.
+Beyond the A and B stars, the third component in the system is designated Alpha Centauri C. This is a tiny, faint reddwarforbiting the two main stars at an immense distance: roughly one fifth of a light year.
+This is Proxima, a star with a faint reddish glow so feeble that it would hardly be visible even from the core the Alpha Centauri system.
 It seems to be a late-comer to that system, perhaps a wanderer pulled into orbit by the two older stars, but it has one important distinguishing feature: it is the single closest star to our own Solar System.
 For that reason, though it is properly an outlier of the Alpha Centauri system, Proxima is given its own entry on this site.